suzuken/dotfiles/README.md

 I'm usually using oh-my-zsh (https://github.com/robbyrussell/oh-my-zsh), so if you don't know about that, please check that manual.
 In this configuration, you can use zshrc.mine for each environment.

-And we using [percol](https://github.com/mooz/percol) and [ghq](https://github.com/motemen/ghq) for managing `src`.
+[Percol](https://github.com/mooz/percol) and [ghq](https://github.com/motemen/ghq) are used for managing `src`.
 It's treat all project depends on golang's source management style.

 ### Tips